runtime-env/import-meta-env/docs/guide.md

   ```

   ::: danger
-  You MUST NOT add sensitive environment variables to your .env.example.public file, these environment variables will be exposed to clients!
+  You MUST NOT add sensitive environment variables to your `.env.example.public` file, **these environment variables will be exposed to clients**!

+  For sensitive (server-side only) environment variables you should use [process.env](#process-env).
   :::

 - **Step.
 2.** Choose the appropriate plugin based on your project settings: